 In the early 1970s, the domestic ideal of breadwinner fathers and full-time mothers was increasingly criticised.
 Its limitations were vividly captured on the cover of Sexist society, published in 1972.
 A man and a woman are trapped in the stocks against the background of an idyllic hillside suburb.
-Sexist society includes extracts from interviews with many women and men – including a housewife, a breadwinner, a bachelor, a homosexual, a mistress, an unmarried mother, a separated husband and a prostitute.
+Sexist society includes extracts from interviews with many women and men – including a female homemaker, a male breadwinner, a bachelor, a homosexual, an extramarital lover, an unmarried mother, a separated husband and a sex worker.
 The editors, Sue Kedgley and Sharon Cederman, stated that: 'We have tried to include a balance of male and female because we believe that men are restricted almost as much as women in our sexist society.'

 Using this item

 Reference: Susan Kedgley and Sharyn Cederman, eds.
 Sexist society.
 Wellington: Alister Taylor, 1972